bramley/phplist-plugin-recaptchav3/README.md

 ### Usage ###

-For guidance on configuring and using the plugin see the documentation page https://resources.phplist.com/plugin/recaptcha
+For guidance on configuring and using the plugin see the documentation page https://resources.phplist.com/plugin/recaptchav3

 ## Version history ##

     version         Description
+    1.1.0+20211228  Restructure directories
     1.0.0+20211228  First release